Minimally Invasive Spine Surgery

 What is Minimally Invasive Spine Surgery?

 In contrast to traditional open back surgery that requires a large incision causing more damage to muscles and tissues, minimally invasive spine surgery has become the leading way to treat spine problems.
-Minimally invasive spine surgery also lessens the hospital stay, (many procedures can be performed as day surgery or 23 hour stay), reduces pain, results in less operative blood loss, allows for faster return to work and activities, and reduces the risk of infection than with traditional open back surgery.
+Minimally invasive spine surgery also lessens the hospital stay, (many procedures can be performed as day surgery or 23-hour stay), reduces pain, results in less operative blood loss, allows for faster return to work and activities, and reduces the risk of infection than with traditional open back surgery.

 In minimally invasive spine surgery, a smaller incision is made, sometimes only a half-inch in length.
 The surgeon inserts special surgical instruments through these tiny incisions to access the damaged disc in the spine.
-Entry and repair to the damaged disc or vertebrae is achieved without harming nearby muscles and tissues when using minimally invasive techniques.
+Entry and repair to the damaged disc or vertebrae are achieved without harming nearby muscles and tissues when using minimally invasive techniques.

-Minimally invasive spine surgery requires extensive training and experience to master use of the tools, but there is tremendous benefit for the patient.
+Minimally invasive spine surgery requires extensive training and experience to master the use of the tools, but there is a tremendous benefit for the patient.
 “The incision is shorter, which means you aren’t cutting through as much muscle and tissue to get access to the damaged area of the spine,” explains Dr. Lynch.

 Smaller Incision